R.S.C. Anderlecht (Superleague Formula team)

 R.S.C.
-Anderlecht Superleague Formula team is the racing team of R.S.C.
+Anderlecht Superleague Formula team was the racing team of R.S.C.
 Anderlecht, a football team that competes in Belgium in the Belgian First Division.
 The R.S.C.
-Anderlecht racing team competes in the Superleague Formula.
-It was operated in 2008 by Team Astromega and will be operated by former Formula One team Zakspeed during the 2009 season.
+Anderlecht racing team competed in the Superleague Formula.
+It was operated in 2008 by Team Astromega and by former Formula One team Zakspeed during the 2009 season.

 2008 season

 In the 2008 Superleague Formula season R.S.C.
 Anderlecht finished overall in 6th place in the standings.
 Craig Dolby was the driver in the car for all the races.
 The team's best finish was 2nd which they posted 3 times.

 2009 season

 R.S.C.
-Anderlecht will be competing with Yelmer Buurman as driver, who finished 2nd for PSV Eindhoven in the previous season.
-Craig Dolby will not be returning as he has been confirmed as the driver of Tottenham Hotspur Zakspeed will now operate the team.
+Anderlecht competed with Yelmer Buurman as driver, who finished 2nd for PSV Eindhoven in the previous season.
+Craig Dolby did not return as he was confirmed as the driver of Tottenham Hotspur Zakspeed operated the team.